107 Fremont Place

 guises of squalor and gentrification.

 George Alandson Hart and Dwight Howard Hart had come to California from northeast Ohio in 1888, six years after their father had moved west.
 In California, Henry Hart managed the grand Victorian Bellevue Terrace, which was downtown on the site of today's Jonathan Club; in 1890, he bought another important Los Angeles inn, the Natick House at First and Main.
 It was here that George and Dwight, who later became a California state senator, began their own hotel careers as bellhops.
-Assuming management of the Natick House after their father died in 1892, the boys were on their way to the sort of prosperity that made it possible for Los Angeles muckety-mucks to build big houses in such neighborhoods as St. James Park, along Wilshire Boulevard, and in Berkeley Square and Fremont Place.
+Assuming management of the Natick House after their father died in 1892, the boys were on their way to the sort of prosperity that made it possible for Los Angeles muckety-mucks to build big houses in such neighborhoods as St. James Park, along Adams Boulevard and Wilshire Boulevard, and in Berkeley Square and Fremont Place.

 |George Alandson Hart, 1913|